aimms/function-reference/predefined-identifiers/model-related-identifiers/allstochasticvariables.rst

 .. seealso::

-    -  Stochastic programming is discussed in Chapter 19 of the Language Reference.
+    -  Stochastic programming is discussed in :doc:`optimization-modeling-components/stochastic-programming/index` of the Language
+       Reference.

     -  The intrinsic function :aimms:func:`GMP::Instance::GenerateStochasticProgram`.

     -  The sets :aimms:set:`AllVariables`, :aimms:set:`AllStochasticParameters` and :aimms:set:`AllStochasticConstraints`.

-    -  Variables are discussed in Chapter 19 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    -  Variables are discussed in :doc:`optimization-modeling-components/stochastic-programming/index` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.